AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Start With Shorter Trips

 About two weeks before your trip, note the supplies you use every day and how much of each you use.
-Unless you’re an experienced traveler with a good grasp on what to pack, bring double the amount of essential supplies you need, just to be safe.
-Consider the following supplies:
+Consider bringing extra of your essential supplies.
+Common trip supplies include:

 • Spare parts or backup equipment, such as a wheelchair or a toolkit to make wheelchair repairs